nuxeo/doc.nuxeo.com-content/src/nxdoc/getting-started/best-practices/nuxeo-platform-feature-table.md

     <td colspan="1">Some monitoring features are available by default in the Admin tab of the Nuxeo Platform.
 You can complete these features by using addons, such as Nuxeo Datadog reporter.<br/>
     [Metrics and Monitoring admin documentation]({{page page='metrics'}})<br/>
     [Nuxeo Datadog Reporter documentation]({{page page='nuxeo-datadog-reporter'}})<br/>
-    Monitoring features are still in consideration for Web UI.
     </td>
 </tr>
 <tr>